 The following table contains information with respect to our NEOs.
-We believe that the better way to view this information is as set forth under "Compensation Discussion and Analysis-Compensation for Each of Our NEOs in 2012," as the information set forth below:
+We believe that the better way to view this information is as set forth under "Compensation Discussion and Analysis-Compensation for Each of Our NEOs in 2013-Compensation Decisions" above, as the information set forth below:

-- includes in 2012 compensation RSUs and, in the case of Mr. Bhutani, LFIs that relate to 2011 performance, which were awarded on February 10, 2012. - does not include in 2012 compensation PRSUs, RSUs and LFIs that relate to 2012 performance, which were awarded on March 12, 2013; and - includes in 2011 compensation the full grant date value of the special, long-term retention award of 71,085 RSUs granted to Mr. Bucaille on March 25, 2011 with a grant date value of \$3.1 million that are scheduled to vest in full on March 1, 2019.
+- includes in 2013 compensation the grant date fair value of PRSUs which, as of the grant date, were deemed probable of vesting in accordance with applicable accounting rules, RSUs and, in the case of Mr. Bhutani, LFIs that relate to 2012 performance, which were awarded on March 12, 2013: - does not include in 2013 compensation the value of PRSUs and LFIs that relate to 2013 performance, which were awarded on February 20, 2014; and - includes in 2011 compensation the special, long-term retention award of 71,085 RSUs granted to Mr. Bucaille on March 25, 2011 with a grant date value of \$3.1 million that are scheduled to vest in full on March 1, 2019.

-The information with respect to 2011 and 2010 compensation includes RSUs and LFIs, as applicable, granted in the relevant calendar year, which related to the previous year's performance, and does not include RSUs and LFIs, as applicable, granted with respect to the relevant calendar year's performance.
+Similarly, the information with respect to 2012 and 2011 compensation includes RSUs and LFIs, as applicable, granted in the relevant calendar year, which related to the previous year's performance, and does not include PRSUs, RSUs and LFIs, as applicable, granted with respect to the relevant calendar year's performance.